collaboration-and-code-review-classroom/pyladies-remote/README.md

 ![](images/github-forking-2.png)

-You will now see an entry for the fork in your user account
+You will now see an entry for the fork in your user account.
+Click on the repo hyperlink to open it.

 ![](images/github-user-account.png)

-Click on the repo hyperlink to open it.
 You will be on the master branch.
 The repo will be an exact copy of the organization repo.
+Click the pencil icon "Create new file" to open a new file.

 ![](images/github-forked-repo-master-branch.png)

-Click the pencil icon "Create new file" to open a new file.
+Create a new file, similarly to the new file in your organization repo.
+Or make some other change.

 ![](images/github-forked-repo-create-new-file.png)

+If you want to look at the branch, you can by clicking on the branch and choosing the name you gave the branch

 ![](images/github-forked-repo-branch-tab.png)

+You can see that the branch is ahead of master by one commit and you can see the file I have added.

 ![](images/github-forked-repo-branch.png)

+Go back to your organization repo, the place that you want your pull request to be submitted to.
+There should be a message verifying that the branch exists and suggesting that a pull request be submitted.

 ![](images/github-forked-repo-branch-message.png)

+Click "Compare and pull request" to start the pull request process.
+Verify the info is correct and click "Create pull request"

 ![](images/github-forked-repo-open-pull-request.png)

+In the pull request tab, you can see the pull request

 ![](images/github-pull-request-tab-2.png)

+Click on the pull request to see info about the pull request.
+There is a "Merge pull request" button and command line instructions.

 ![](images/github-forked-repo-pull-request-instructions.png)

+If you click on "command line instructions", the instructions for reviewing the pull request locally will appear.

 ![](images/github-forked-repo-pull-request-full-instructions.png)